 The Bellevue Pain Institute Neuropathy Care Protocol

 Research has shown that laser therapies produce faster and more effective results than other modalities.
 There have been over 2500 medical research papers published about laser therapy and its accelerated healing and pain relief.
-The laser provides deeper penetration allowing for faster treatment times for the tissues of the spine.
+The Class IV laser provides deeper penetration allowing for faster treatment times for the tissues of the spine.

 You may need custom bracing to assist you with walking stabilization as the fear of walking and taking dangerous falls is a very real concern for those of you with this condition.
 Still others, we have discovered that their neuropathy is stemming from damage in the lower spine where the bones have compressed upon the nerves or spinal cord.
 Non-surgical spinal decompression with deep penetration laser to heal swollen and bulging discs is critical for removing the cause of the nerve damage with these patients.